buildpacks/rfcs/text/0000-run-uid.md

 - What is the expected outcome?

 Modification of the spec to allow a different run-time user than build-time.
-We can still enforce them being a part of the same unix group to avoid too much divergence from run-time and build-time images which may cause issues, while at the same time providing the flexibility to accommodate above use-cases.
+We can still enforce them being a part of the same primary group †GID/‡SID (GroupSid) to avoid too much divergence from run-time and build-time images which may cause issues, while at the same time providing the flexibility to accommodate above use-cases.

 # What it is
 [what-it-is]: #what-it-is

-A change to the spec to lift the restriction on the run-time user id being the same as the build-time user id.
+A change to the spec to lift the restriction on the run-time user being the same as the build-time user.

 # How it Works
 [how-it-works]: #how-it-works